BryanParreira/Brainless/README.md

 ### Prerequisites

-Before installing OmniLab, ensure you have:
+Before installing Brainless, ensure you have:

 - **Ollama** runtime with Gemma 3 model
 - **Git** (optional, for Forge mode)